azureleaf/reveal/slide.md

 >>>

-## IL: Infinite Loop
+## il

 - 「最先端の最後尾を独走する」: ゆるさ + 技術
 - staff: 160
 - Sendai + Sapporo
 - President: Matsui, Vice-president: Ono
-- 有給100%, オセロ休暇, リリース後休暇
-- 休日出勤はゼロではないがほぼない。残業は１時間くらい
-- Coronavirus: ５万
-- 札幌はXRが多い。仙台はあんまない
+- 97% employees take paid vacation / "reversi vacation", after-release vacation
+- Being forced to work on weekends is rare; overtime work is 1 hr a day?
+- Special budget for a coronavirus: 50000 jpy
-- 社内勉強会
+- in-compnay

-## IL: gaming
+## il: gaming

 - Main: "Strategy" game for smartphones
--

-## IL: non-gaming
+## il: non-gaming

 - AI Haiku
 - Cyrstal Signal Pi
   - Started as IL club activity
 - Shukiin
-- カートル
+- cartoru
   - Car seller + VR

-## IL: VR/AR
+## il: vr/ar

-- Virtual Cast
+- `Virtual Cast`
   - Started as IL club activity
-- The Seed Online
+- `The Seed Online`
-- 最近はゲームからXRに移行中らしい.
-PHPからUnityへ
-- 自社プロダクトを増やしたいとか

-## 求める人材像

-- 一点突破というか、人に見せられるものがある人。アウトプットする人
-- 社風を理解する人。
-- 長くじっくりチームで戦える人
-- 地元の人
+- Shifting focus onto XR / Unity from Gaming / PHP
+- Wanna increase in-house dev instead of contracted dev

+## il: people whom they want to hire

-- 成果物はないと評価しようがないので、初心者でもそれはつくってほしい
+- Has a specific
+- Understands the policy / culture of the il corp
+- Can work as a team member over a long time period
+- Wanna recruit local people
-- こども向け教育やりたい人とか（あくまで例として）
+- Has output
+  - Without portfolio programs, you can't judge anybody.
+  - Portfolio is precious even when it's not so sophisticated
+- Interested in the programming edu for children (sample for the people)
-- これからどうしたいのか？をきちんとビジョンがある人
+- Has future vision

 ---